raspibo/eventman/README.md

 Install and run
 ===============

 Be sure to have a running MongoDB server, locally.
+If you want to install the dependencies only locally to the current user, you can append the *--user* argument to the *pip* calls.
+Please also install the *python-dev* package, before running the following commands.

     wget https://bootstrap.pypa.io/get-pip.py
     sudo python get-pip.py
-    sudo pip install tornado
-    sudo pip install pymongo
-    sudo pip install pycups # only needed if you want to print labels cd
-    git clone https://github.com/raspibo/eventman
+    sudo pip install tornado # version 4.2 or later sudo pip install pymongo # version 3.2.2 or later sudo pip install pycups # only needed if you want to print labels git clone https://github.com/raspibo/eventman
     cd eventman
     ./eventman_server.py --debug